RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

-2. The `sacct <https://slurm.schedmd.com/sacct.html>`_ command  can be used to see accounting data for all jobs and job steps.
+2. The `sacct <https://slurm.schedmd.com/sacct.html>`_ command  can be used to see accounting data for all jobs and job steps and other useful info such how long job waited in the queue.

    Find accounting info about a specific job:
      .. code-block:: console